mantzas/blog/content/post/20170106_tripping_the_circuit.md

 - Since Go does not have generics the action to be executed returns a interface and a error so type casting is necessary
-- The benchmark for the C# implementation results in 355ns/op Windows, 529ns/op Linux
-- The benchmark for the Go implementation results in 562ns/operation Windows, 558 ns/operation Linux
-- C# is a lot faster than Go for this implementation on Windows which maybe expected
-- C# is on par with Go on Linux which is impressive

 ## Epilogue